yanyangxiao/voronoi/README.md

 # voronoi

 This program is the implementation of the paper "Xiao, Yanyang, Cao, Juan, Xu, Shaoping and Chen, Zhonggui.
 Meshless Power Diagrams.
-Computers & Graphics, 2023, accept"
+Computers & Graphics, 2023, (Proc.
+SMI2023), accept"

 ## dependencies